etingof/snmplabs.com/docs/source/contents.rst

+.. _snmplabs.com:

 Welcome to SNMP Laboratories
 ============================

 .. toctree::
    :maxdepth: 2

-We are a small hobby software development shop aiming at building high-quality, free and open source tools primarily in the area of network management and monitoring.
+At SNMP Labs, we are aiming at building high-quality, free and open source tools primarily in the area of network management and monitoring.

 Our projects
 ------------